Fl0W97/ci-p4-methods-library/README.md

 <img src="readme.images/readme_erd_comments.PNG" alt="shows ERD_comments">
 <img src="readme.images/readme_erd_comments_code.PNG" alt="shows ERD comments code>

 #### ERD_table_about
 The database stores and manages content for the About page.
 This content can only be adjusted by the Admin.
-The form allows the Admin to update the content without modifying the code, so no coding skills are required for making adjustments.
+The form allows the Admin to update the content without modifying the code, therefore no coding skills are required for making adjustments.

 <img src="readme.images/readme_erd_about.PNG" alt="shows ERD_about">
 <img src="readme.images/readme_erd_about_code.PNG" alt="shows ERD about code">

 #### ERD_table_like
 The database stores likes and tracks the number of likes for each method.
 Based on this, the number of likes is displayed, and the ListView on the landing page sorts methods by the number of likes.
 The more likes a method receives, the higher it is displayed on the page.